abdulazizasiri/spring-security/springjdbcsecurity/README.md

 The server created a session table for every user and then the clinet sends the session saved in the cookie and the the server verifies it.

+### JWT

+JWT is not a token, it is a JSON object that has the data and something veryy important which is the  <code> signature</code>